jerk/OgarII-CSharp/README.md

 # OgarII-CSharp
 OgarII written in c# , All code is based off of Luka's OgarII with some changes.

-Currently Missing :
+# Missing

-Last Man Standing,
+- Last Man Standing,

-Mother Cells,
+- Mother Cells,

-Commands and command line,
+- Commands and command line,

-Match maker
+- Match maker

 # Bugs

-Minions don't work.
+- Minions don't work.

-If a player connects while server is initializaing, it crashes.

 # Prerequisites for builiding